ekwan/zhulong/README.md

 all_experiments = []
 ```

-Finally, get a new set of parameters for each experimental round, define the experiment object, and print and save the experiment.
+Then we get a new set of parameters for each experimental round:
 ```
 dat = pd.DataFrame()
 f_best = 0